 American conductor Scott Voyles has quickly attracted international acclaim as a frequent collaborator with elite ensembles and soloists around the world.
-A conductor of significant musical breadth and creative inspiration, his work explores innovative and creative dialogue between music from all eras.
+A conductor of significant musical breadth and inspiration, his work is characterised by artistic innovation, insatiable curiosity, and energetic passion in performance.

 The ensemble and its conductor, Scott Voyles, seemed energized by the piece and played it with the wildness and color it demands. – Allan Kozinn, The New York Times

 A finalist of the 2013 Besançon International Competition for Young Conductors, he recently conducted the Orchestre National de Lorraine and the Orchestre Victor Hugo Franche-Comté.
 Since 2011, he works regularly with the Ensemble Resonanz in Hamburg, one of Europe’s most innovative chamber orchestras, conducting five different programs over the past three seasons with international soloists Jean-Guihen Queyras, Jeroen Berwaerts, Elsbeth Moser, Cora Burggraaf, and Caroline Stein.

 In 2014, he conducts members of the Berlin Philharmonic Orchestra at The Conductor’s Lab in Aix-en-Provence, and makes his debut with the Göttinger Symphonie Orchester in 2015.

 - Chaya Czernowin, composer and Prof. of Music, Harvard University